Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Materials and Methods

 Ti$_{65}$Ta$_{35}$ alloys were prepared in-house by radio-frequency (RF) induction using an Ambrel Ekoheat 45 kW system by melting Ti (99.995 wt.\%), and Ta (99.95 wt.\%) pellets from Kurt Lesker in a water-cooled copper crucible from Arcast Inc. under flowing Ar (99.999 wt.\%).
 After casting, the ingots were annealed under flowing Ar (99.999 wt.\%) for approximately 10 h.
 Compositional homogeneity was confirmed using energy-dispersive X-ray spectroscopy (EDS).
 Master ingots of $\sim$30 g were made, rolled to foils $\sim$100 $\mu$m thick, and then annealed at 1200 °C for 8 h.

 Dealloying was carried out by immersing foils into a 40 g bath of molten Cu$_{40}$Bi$_{60}$ at $\sim$800 °C in an ultra-high purity alumina crucible cast in-house using materials from Cotronics Corp.
 Induction melting was used to heat the samples under flowing Ar (99.99\%), and the LMD process was run for 5 min.
 After dealloying, the samples were immersed in concentrated nitric acid to remove the CuBi and then rinsed with de-ionized water.
 The resulting material consisted of nanoporous powders (Fig. \ref{fig:Sample}.A,B) and the ligament diameter and solid volume fraction ($\phi$) were quantified using AQUAMI \cite{stuckner2017aquami,mccue2018gaining}.
 The solid fraction is estimated from surface scanning electron microscopy and thus is an approximate 2D proxy.
 X-ray diffraction (XRD) measurements were performed to determine the presence of crystalline phases of tantalum (Fig. \ref{fig:Sample}.C).
 A PANalytical Empyrean X-ray diffractometer (INN-CNEA-CONICET) equipped with Cu K radiation ($\lambda$ = 1.54 \AA) and a PIXcel3D area detector was used.
+The powders were placed on a glass sample holder to avoid signals from the support and measured without additional preparation.
 Morphology and composition of particles obtained were evaluated using scanning electron microscopy (SEM).
 Investigations were performed using a FEI Quanta 200 microscope equipped with EDS (EDAX$ \textsuperscript{\textregistered}$)(Gerencia de Materiales, CAC-CNEA) and a FEI Helios NanoLab 600i FEGSEM microscope (IMDEA Materials Institute).
+For the EDS measurements, conductive carbon tape was placed on the SEM stub, and a small amount of powder was deposited onto the adhesive surface using a spatula tip.
+Five particles were analyzed, and three spectra were acquired from each particle (see examples in Fig. S2, in the supplementary material file).